-On a recent beautiful summer day, I went looking for a place to rock my ten-year-old son’s play date.
+On a recent beautiful summer day, I went looking for a place to rock my 10-year-old son’s play date.
 I wanted somewhere he could be outdoors with a friend, engaging in imagination-based play.
-I found the perfect place – Adventure Playground, a unique Mercer Island Parks and Recreation program that offers kids the opportunity to build forts, zip lines, tree houses and other play structures using real materials and tools.
+I found the perfect place – Adventure Playground, a unique Mercer Island Parks and Recreation program that offers kids the opportunity to build forts, tree houses and other play structures using real materials and tools.

 Upon arrival my son and his friend were delighted when they were issued their very own toolboxes to borrow.
 They rushed into Adventure Playground’s wooded forest building area, eager to start using the wood and other building materials available to them.
 As they built their structure, nearby I watched with amusement as a little boy wrestled a hammer away from his grandfather, saying “Let me do it!”

 My son and his friend's two-hour play date flew by and on the way home I was delighted to hear them plotting what they wanted to build on their next visit.